-The commission is co-chaired by Dr. Marjorie J. Kostelnik, senior associate to the University of Nebraska president and formerly dean of the College of Education and Human Sciences at the University of Nebraska-Lincoln, and Dr. Samuel J. Meisels, founding executive director of the Buffett Early Childhood Institute.
+The commission is co-chaired by Dr. Marjorie Kostelnik, dean of the College of Education and Human Sciences at the University of Nebraska-Lincoln, and Dr. Samuel Meisels, founding executive director of the Buffett Early Childhood Institute.
 Commission membership draws from state government agencies, higher education, public schools, child care, advocacy, philanthropy, practitioners, and the business community.
 Members are leaders with decision-making responsibilities within organizations and institutions that can contribute to achieving the goals of the commission.
 Task forces, workgroups, and ad hoc subcommittees from around the state will be formed as needed to carry out the work of the commission.
 A full list of the members can be found on the Buffett Institute website.